djfordz/djfordz.github.io/_posts/2017-10-01-guide-to-a-career-in-coding.md

 ## Don’t Fall For The Hype!

-If you do not absolutely love figuring out puzzles, enjoy spending hours staring at the computer screen thinking intensely of ways to make something to work.
-If you can’t handle failure, or people constantly being a heck of a lot smarter than you, or if you can’ handle pure and utter destruction of the ego then this business is probably not for you.
+If you do not absolutely love figuring out puzzles, enjoy spending hours staring at the computer screen thinking intensely of ways of making something work, if you can’t handle failure, or people constantly being a heck of a lot smarter than you, or if you can’t handle pure and utter destruction of the ego, then this business is probably not for you.

 On the other hand, the reward for hard work, intense thinking, thousands of hours of practice, constant study, is an intense sense of accomplishment and a transcendental feeling of well-being when something which seemed impossible is accomplished.
 That feeling alone is addictive.
 Coding and development isn’t for everyone, even though everyone thinks it is.
 Let me be the first to tell you developing professionally, with deadlines, bosses, accountability is completely different than doing it as a hobby.
 So you better really think about it, and really really like doing it, if you plan on doing it professionally.